-• Database-side JDBC Procedures (procedures using nested connections)
+Database-side JDBC routines (routines using nested connections)

-You cannot execute procedures within SQL statements if those procedures perform a commit or rollback on the current connection.
-Since in the auto-commit mode all SQL statements are implicitly committed, Derby turns off auto-commit during execution of database-side procedures and turns it back on when the method completes.
+You cannot execute functions within SQL statements if those functions perform a commit or rollback on the current connection.
+Since in auto-commit mode all SQL statements are implicitly committed, Derby turns off auto-commit during execution of database-side routines and turns it back on when the statement completes.

-Procedures that use nested connections are not permitted to turn auto-commit on or off or to commit or roll back.
+Routines that use nested connections are not permitted to turn auto-commit on or off.